-In order to draw the audience's full attention to the presenter, you can use Blank to hide the screen image.
+In order to draw the audience's full attention to the presenter, you can use BLANK to hide the screen image.
 Press any key on the control panel to restore the image.
-The word "BLANK" appears at the bottom right corner of the screen while the image is hidden.
-When this function is activated with video/ S-video signal connected, the audio can still be heard.
+The word 'BLANK' appears at the bottom right corner of the screen while the image is hidden.
+When this function is activated with a valid audio input connected, the audio can still be heard.